catseye/SixtyPical/doc/SixtyPical.md

       trashes y {
         ...
     }

+The `inputs` are sometimes called the routine's READS set, while the `outputs` and `trashes` are collectively called the WRITES set.

 Routines may call only routines previously defined in the program source.
 Thus, directly recursive routines are not allowed.
 (However, routines may